 Initial Markup (IMU)

-The difference between the cost of an item and the initial ticket price.
-For example, if the cost of getting an item is $10 and the product is priced at $17, then the initial markup will be $7.
-The Initial Markup Percentage gives the same metric as a percentage of the ticket price.
-Going with the earlier example, the IMU% would be 70%.
+Initial Markup is the difference between the initial ticket price of an item and its cost for the retailer.
+For example, if the cost of manufacturing an item was $20 and the product is initially priced at $100, then the initial markup will be $80.

 Net Sales = Gross Sales - (Discounts + Returns + Allowances)